Friday, January 26, 2018

 The opening of the 520 bridge in 1963 meant a population boom would soon follow in Redmond.
 “People were antsy about losing their ‘vacant lot’ to developers, and there were few places for organized sports,” Couch recalls.
 “The vision was to ‘buy the land now’ before it was all gone.
 But there was a strong community push at the same time to ‘build us a park!’”

-Armed with photos from the era, Couch will take the audience back to 1968: Redmond has just one park, Anderson.
+Couch is passionate about Anderson Park.
+In 1968 Redmond has just one park, Anderson.
 There are no playgrounds.
-There’s a privately-owned golf links on Avondale, and an old beach resort down West Lake Sammamish.
-There’s not much traffic, and just one stop light.
+There was a privately-owned golf links on Avondale, and an old beach resort down West Lake Sammamish.
+There wasn't not much traffic, and just one stop light.
 There are plenty of taverns, but only a handful of police.

 And, of course, Redmond’s Parks and Rec is just getting started.
 “Early on,” Couch says, “we had no copy machines, electric typewriters, or even weed eaters!”